neuroallyai/cookiecutter-neuroally-ai/README.md

     ```
     *(Replace `your-username/cookiecutter-neuroally-ai` with the actual repository path if different).*

 3. Cookiecutter will prompt you to answer a series of questions to configure your project.
-Choose the options that best suit your needs.
+Please choose the options that work best for you.

 4. Once the project is generated, navigate to the project directory:
 5.